Risk Warning: Your Capital is at Risk.

 Using Silver to Mitigate Risk

-Unlike financial assets, physical assets such as silver can’t be created on paper.
-There is a limited above-ground supply of silver.
-For this reason, it is far more likely than financial assets to hold its value during periods of turmoil.
+- There is a limited above-ground supply of silver.
+For this reason, silver is more likely than financial assets to hold its value during periods of turmoil.

 Bet on Industrial Strength in the Global Economy

 Buying silver is a way to bet on strength in emerging economies.
 Since many of these economies have experienced prolonged political instability in the past, their people may be less likely to trust fiat currencies and more likely to want hard assets such as silver.

 The supply picture for silver might be one of the most attractive reasons for trading in the commodity.

 Production numbers of silver have stagnated in recent years.
 This was made worse by the COVID-19 pandemic.
 Unless prices pick up substantially, many mining projects could remain on hold.

 At the same time, the silver scrap supply has been low since 2014.
 The combination of low scrap supply and low mine production could be a recipe for higher prices.

 Silver is a way to bet on growing global industrial demand for metals.
 But even if industrial demand for silver remains fairly consistent, trading demand can be much more variable.